CalvinTheRed/RPGL/README.md

   applying any vampirism.

   `vampirism.damage_type` indicates which damage type has the vampiric property.
-This field is optional, and all damage dealt by the attack will become vampiric if left unspecified.
+This field is optional, and all damage dealt by the attack will become vampiric if not specified.

   `vampirism.round_up` indicates whether the vampiric calculation should round up.
 This field defaults to `false` if not specified.

   `vampirism.numerator` is the numerator by which the vampiric damage is multiplied during calculation to determine the vampiric healing.
+This field defaults to `1` if not specified.

   `vampirism.denominator` is the denominator by which the vampiric damage is divided during calculation to determine the vampiric healing.
+This field defaults to `2` if not specified.

   Conditions: